Where is the clinic located?

 Who is the clinic contact?

-Marcie Steeves MS, CGC, is the clinic coordinator.
-She is a licensed Genetic Counselor and will be the primary pre-visit contact and will provide information about the clinic, help schedule and coordinate appointments.
+Janelle Shea MS, CGC, is the clinic coordinator.
+She is a licensed genetic counselor and will be the primary pre-visit contact and will provide information about the clinic, help schedule and coordinate appointments.
 She can provide guidance on medical records and test results that will be helpful to prepare for the visit as well as helping the families obtain pre-visit authorizations and approvals.
 Amanda Heater, RN, will be the primary contact for post-visit follow up questions.

 How do I initiate a visit to the clinic?